clminter/MechaCar_Statistical_Analysis/README.md

 This table indicates that, looking closer at the individual lots, Lot 3 is significantly out of spec by over 70PSI.
 This anomaly should be investigated further and the lot rejected.

 ## T-Tests on Suspension Coils
+The true difference in means are not equal to 0, meaning the alternative hypothesis is correct.
+Each test has a 95% confidence level.

 #### All Lots Test Summary